All Episodes

 I just wanted to comment.

-I thought that was a clever way to describe everything, and his you know, getting Johnny Boehner off of bar school.
+I thought that was a clever way to describe everything and his, you know, getting Johnny Boehner off of bar school.

 I thought that was hysterical.

-But again, a lot of things he was talking about ties into what you're talking about with the VA administration, his speech to the cadets at West Point, the utopian dream for liberals.
+But again, a lot of the things he was talking about ties into what you're talking about with the VA administration, his speech to the cadets at West Point, the utopian dream for liberals.

-It's all a smoke screen.
+It's all a smokescreen.

-It's gonna be we're gonna we're we're gonna have this administration in contempt because we are sick of what's going on, and we're educated by people like you and Rush and Mark Levin and several other people in the conservative movement that are opening our eyes to the American people, even though a lot of people are just ignorant and they're as Russ called them low information voters, and we have to continue this movement, and people have to go out and talk to their neighbors.
+And we're educated by people like Ewan Rush and Mark Levin and several other people in the conservative movement that are opening our eyes to the American people, even though a lot of people are just ignorant and they're, as Rush called them, low-information voters.

 We don't hold liberals in contempt in terms of personal values.

-Well, you know that they love America, but as far as the policies and what they do in terms of progressing America, they're really misguided politically.
+We know that they love America, but as far as the policies and what they do in terms of progressing America, they're really misguided politically.

 I have several of my family that are like that.

-But again, we have Yeah, the ideology is the ideology is wrong, and we do them no favors by allowing them to think that the state of pro status progressives who currently are they are the um the ones that are running the show for the Democratic Party.
+Yeah, the ideology is wrong, and we do them no favors by allowing them to think that the status progressives who currently are, they are the ones that are running the show for the Democratic Party.

 Although I played that clip for you, Obama said he was going to raise electricity prices.